codesbyuday/weather-app/README.md

 ## Getting Started

--Current weather for any location
+- Current weather for any location

--Search by city name
+- Search by city name

--Displays temperature, humidity, wind speed, and weather conditions
+- Displays temperature, humidity, wind speed, and weather conditions

--Responsive design for desktop and mobile
+- Responsive design for desktop and mobile

--Easy to use and visually appealing UI
+- Easy to use and visually appealing UI

 A few resources which I used to build my first Flutter project: